npryce/deft/README.markdown

 Deft is in an early stage of development so there's no convenient installer yet.
 To get it up and running:

 * Make sure you have [Python 2.7](http://www.python.org) and [virtualenv](http://www.virtualenv.org) installed
-* Fork and check out the repo
+* Check out the repo
 * Run `make env` to create a python environment for development
 * Run `make` to run all the tests.
 * The `dev-deft` script will run deft from the development environment, so you don't need to install it by hand.